noties/Markwon/docs/docs/v3/html/README.md

 nodes as a <span style="color: #FF0000">red text</span> then HTML tag handler will use the same span.
 This includes images, links, UrlResolver, LinkProcessor, etc
 :::

+To learn more about defining own TagHandlers, please refer to [html-renderer docs](/docs/v3/core/html-renderer.md)